This site is no longer being updated and is archived for historical purposes.

 Overview

-Passenger vehicle crashes are the leading cause of death for teenagers in the United States.
-In 2010, on average seven teens ages 16 to 19 died every day from motor vehicle injuries (Source).
+Passenger vehicle crashes are a leading cause of death for teenagers in the United States.
 Light-vehicle driver education programs that contain content about sharing the road with heavy vehicles may be helpful in reducing future light-vehicle/heavy-vehicle interactions.
 However, the extent of curricula in the United States including such content is unclear.
 This module will review the findings of a research effort which targeted at instructors/administrators of state driver education programs to identify curricula addressing heavy vehicles and to determine perceived effectiveness.

 Learning Objectives